Achievable logoAchievable logo

 Types of shares

-Shares of stock can be organized into one of four different categories: authorized, issued, outstanding, and treasury.
+Shares of stock fall into four categories: authorized, issued, outstanding, and treasury.

-Authorized stock is the amount of stock that a company is permitted to sell to investors, which is established when the company originally forms.
-For example, let’s assume ABC company has 1 million shares authorized.
+Authorized stock is the number of shares a company is permitted to sell to investors.
+This amount is set when the company is formed.
+For example, assume ABC Company has 1 million shares authorized.

-When shares are sold to investors, they are considered issued.
-Companies typically don’t sell all of their authorized shares up-front, which allows them to raise more capital (money) in the future by selling the leftover authorized shares.
-Let’s assume ABC company issues 500,000 of the million authorized shares.
+When shares are sold to investors, they become issued shares.
+Companies often don’t sell all authorized shares at once, so they can raise more capital later by selling the remaining authorized shares.
+Assume ABC Company issues 500,000 of its 1 million authorized shares.

-Stock owned by the shareholders are known as outstanding.
-After the initial sale of shares, the number of issued shares and outstanding shares is the same.
+Shares owned by investors are outstanding shares.
+Right after the initial issuance, the number of issued shares and outstanding shares is the same.

-Sometimes companies buy back their own stock from the market and there are a few reasons why this may occur.
+Sometimes companies buy back their own stock in the market.
 This was a big issue in early 2020 as many companies seeking Covid-19 bailouts had spent a large amount of cash on stock buybacks in previous years.

-Companies typically use stock buybacks to fund executive compensation (for example, paying the CEO in shares) or to buy their own stock at favorable prices.
-Just like normal investors, the company can resell (reissue) those shares at a profit in the future.
-Additionally, buying back shares increases demand for the stock, resulting in higher market prices and higher earnings per share.
-Regardless of the reason, shares repurchased from the market are considered treasury stock.
+Companies commonly use buybacks to fund executive compensation (for example, paying the CEO in shares) or to repurchase shares at favorable prices.
+Like other investors, the company can later resell (reissue) those shares, potentially at a profit.
+Buying back shares can also increase demand for the stock, which may contribute to higher market prices and higher earnings per share.

-Assume ABC Company repurchases 100,000 shares a few years after they were initially sold.
-Because shares were taken out of the market, there are now 100,000 fewer outstanding shares.
+Assume ABC Company repurchases 100,000 shares a few years after the initial sale.
+Because those shares are removed from the market, there are now 100,000 fewer outstanding shares.

 • Authorized = 1,000,000 shares